 Major developments in Crittall Windows history have included

-- the creation of the fenestra joint in 1909: because of its strength, the joint allowed slimmer glazing bars and therefore more light shining through windows;
+- creation of the fenestra joint in 1909: because of its strength, the joint allowed slimmer glazing bars and therefore more light shining through windows;

 - introduction of the Universal Ranges of steel profiles in 1912 which allowed improvements in the manufacturing process;

 - the new Witham Works in 1919 and the first standard ‘cottage windows’ produced for Government housing schemes.
 Up until this point, steel windows were not commonly used in residential properties; the change was brought about by Valentine Crittall (later Lord Braintree).
 From this time onwards, almost every housing scheme throughout Britain used the cottage window, right up until the 1980s;

 - in 1939, the first galvanizing plant was opened in Witham – today, Crittall Windows uses hot-dipped galvanizing (as opposed to electroplate galvanizing), giving a thicker, all-weather coating.

 - the development of the pressure chamber weather performance testing – these standards are still used in the UK today.

 20th Century Crittall

 Since the early 1900s, Crittall Windows have developed operations in many countries across the world with their first venture being the operation of the Detroit Steel Product Co – the first steel window factory in the US – in 1907.
 Subsequently, Crittall windows have operated in Belgium, South Africa, India, Australia, Nigeria, New Zealand, China and Germany.